nayname/IAMY/README.md

 IAMY is an **external execution layer** that lets users safely perform **user-initiated actions** from documentation platforms, dashboards, and agent interfaces.
 It turns natural-language intent into a **deterministic execution plan**, with explicit preview, confirmation, and guarded execution.

-IAMY is designed as a **backend execution service** that works alongside agents (e.g. documentation assistants), not an autonomous system.
+IAMY is designed as a **backend execution service** that works alongside LLM models.

 > Intent → explicit execution plan → preview → confirm → execute → logs & audit